colomoto/colomoto-web/pages/software/index.rst

 The following software tools are developed by members of the CoLoMoTo consortium.
-This list is ot exhaustive: other logical modelling tools exist.
+This list is not exhaustive, please contact us to include new tools.

 .. listof:: tools